 ~In the emptiness of winter~ tend and feel your deepest aspirations take root.

 ~In the darkness of the lonely task of running a home~ reach out to others in deeper darkness, your chesed gives them hope.

 The bitterness of MarCheshvan washes away, drop by drop, in the sweetness of such actions.
 Our Sages tell us that Cheshvan will sprout the sweetest fruit of all, the dedication of the final Beis HaMikdash.
 Through our effort and longing, may it come speedily, in our day.

 As the days darken and chill, soup becomes a welcoming and warming mainstay in the kitchen.
 Here are your links to delicious soup recipes to try and enjoy and share with others.

-Red Bean and Barley Soup is a favorite on a cold winter night.
+A favorite on a cold winter night.
 It's economical and still elegant enough for Shabbos and it's a most requested recipe of mine.

 I call this "Diet Vegetable Soup" because I eat often it for lunch and with dinner after my holiday weight gain.
 It fills me up with almost zero fat and calories-as an added bonus, kids actually ASK for it!